gdsec-test/requeue/.github/pull_request_template.md

 ## Why did we change it and who will be impacted?
 <sub>Feel free to link the JIRA here if it is not in the title/branch name.</sub>

+## Documentation Updates
+<sub>Provide links to any documentation you updated in the course of this story.
+Some common spots would include; [the architecture diagram](https://github.com/gdcorp-infosec/cset-handbook/tree/main/07_architecture),[the infrastructure diagram](https://github.com/gdcorp-infosec/cset-handbook/tree/main/03_infra), and the [rfc diagrams](https://github.com/gdcorp-infosec/cset-handbook/tree/main/05_rfcs).
+You should also check the [repo readme](../README.md) and [docs folder](../docs).</sub>

 ## How will we deploy this change?

 ## How will we verify this change?